Frameworks with coordinated edge motions: Coordinated frameworks and rigidity

 it then follows that $(p',r'')$ satisfies \eqref{eq:inf0-constraint}--\eqref{eq:infj-constraint}.
 The other direction is similar. \end{proof}

 Define $\ones(c)$ to be the $m\times k$ matrix that has as its columns the characteristic vectors of the $E_\ell$.
 Then \eqref{eq:inf0-constraint}-- \eqref{eq:infj-constraint} is equivalent to

 where $R(p)$ is the rigidity matrix of the \defn{underlying framework} $(G,p)$.
-We note for later that $r$ does not appear in \eqref{eq:inf-rigidity-matrix-form}, so infinitesimal rigidity of $(G,c,p,r)$ depends only on $p$.
+Note that $r$ does not appear in \eqref{eq:inf-rigidity-matrix-form}, so infinitesimal rigidity of $(G,c,p,r)$ depends only on $p$.
 Thus, for analysing infinitesimal rigidity, we may assume that $r=0$.

 Since $r'$ can be the zero vector, \eqref{eq:inf-rigidity-matrix-form} is homogeneous.
 Thus, the infinitesimal motions form a vector space that contains a $\binom{d+1}{2}$-dimensional subspace of motions $(p',\vec{0})$, with $p'$ a trivial infinitesimal motion of $(G,p)$.
+This is the space of trivial infinitesimal motions of $(G,c,p,r)$.
 We define $(G,p,c,r)$ to be \defn{infinitesimally rigid} if these are the only infinitesimal motions, and \defn{infinitesimally flexible} otherwise.
 The construction in Lemma \ref{lem: inf motions make sense} maps vectors with $r' = 0$ to vectors with $r'' = 0$ and vice versa, so the definition of infinitesimal rigidity by \eqref{eq:inf0-constraint0}--\eqref{eq:infj-constraint0} is the same as the one here.

 Examples of an infinitesimally flexible and an infinitesimally rigid coordinated framework with $k=1$ and $d=2$ are shown in Figure~\ref{fig:motionexamp}.
-Note that if $G$ is generically flexible (or even generically isostatic) in $\mathbb{R}^d$, then $(G,c,p)$ can never be infinitesimally rigid for any $d$-dimensional configuration $p$.
+Note that if $G$ is generically flexible (or even isostatic) in dimenson $d$, then $(G,c,p,r)$ can never be infinitesimally rigid for any $d$-dimensional configuration $p$.

-We define the space of \defn{infinitesimal motions} $M^+(p)$ of $(G,c,p)$ to be the space of solutions to \eqref{eq:inf-rigidity-matrix-form}.
+We define the space of \defn{infinitesimal motions} $M^+(p)$ of $(G,c,p,r)$ to be the space of solutions to \eqref{eq:inf-rigidity-matrix-form}.
 By rearranging, we see that $M^+(p)$ is the kernel of the $m\times (dn + k)$ matrix $R^+(p) := (R(p) , \ones(c))$, which we call the \defn{coordinated rigidity matrix}.